-It is imperative then that the property you invest in meets the requirements for the extensive rules and regulations that are required of a HMO.
+It is imperative then that the property you invest in meets the requirements for the extensive rules and regulations that are required of a HMO property investment.

 The rooms, as mentioned above, need to satisfy a minimum size.
 For those over the age of ten, single bedrooms sleeping one person need to be a minimum of 6.51 square metres in size, whilst a double bedroom sleeping two needs to be at least 10.22 metres in size.

 Naturally, if you are looking to accommodate a minimum of three tenants, the property itself needs to have a good number of sizeable rooms, that ideally do not require extensive work or extensions built into them.

 When investing in a HMO property investment, you must consider the size of the property and the potential for the number of occupants.
 There are advantages and disadvantages to investing in both small and large HMOs – you must identify what’s right for you.